CottageLabs/dip-ui/Notes/installing-sss-for-testing.md

 # Running Simple-Sword-Server

-The obvious commnand would be:
+The obvious command would be:

     python sss/sss-1.0.py

 and at first this appears to work.
-But thenj it throws a "500 Server Error" when trying to accdess it, logging a module import error.
+But then it throws a "500 Server Error" when trying to access it, logging a module import error.

 The problem appears to be that `sss-1.0` is not a valid Python mopdule name.
 So: